 3. Make it “Exclusive”

 Try leveraging season passes as “exclusive” or “VIP.”
 Don’t just give them free season tickets.
-Give them free VIP upgrades — like drink passes or better seats.
+Give them free VIP upgrades — like drink passes, better seats, exclusive passes and wristbands.

 These VIP-like features can seriously boost your sales.
 You can even play with FOMO (“Fear of Missing Out”) by offering only a certain number of season tickets for a limited amount of time.